Skip to content

 Twos Teacher

 Lini’s love of educating young children is obvious and infectious.
 One of the most creative teachers around, she is constantly researching and learning new ideas and approaches to enhance her students’ learning experience.
 She came to CCNS from Playspace, an extremely successful preschool program for 2-and 3-year-olds she created and ran from her home in Norwalk for 16 years.
 CCNS was so lucky to have her bring her rich experience here where she started the innovative twos program in 2009.
 Lini holds a degree in Early Childhood Education from Wheelock College in Boston.
 She taught for six years in Cambridge, MA before moving to Connecticut.
 Lini loves being active and outdoors – she enjoys pilates, yoga, walking, and riding her bike – which you can see her doing to-and-from school when weather permits.
 Her passions also include photography and Myers Briggs Type Theory.
-She and her husband have two grown sons.
+She and her husband have two grown children.

 Carolyn Barrese